alexmojaki/snoop/README.md

 12:34:56.78 ........ max(y + 2, y + 3) = 5
 12:34:56.78 .... x + 1 + max(y + 2, y + 3) = 7
 ```

+(the values of literals and builtins are left out because they're trivial)

 If you like this, you'll probably love `@spy`.